 The main office to renew a driver’s license for the San Jose area is in La Uruca.
 But, since it is usually extremely crowded, hot and chaotic, it might be advisable to go to one of the regional offices (here’s a list of the regional offices), although it does not include the new one in Cartago where my friend went.
 My friend read that most of the denials of license renewals were at the La Uruca office.
 Perhaps because the workers there have very little patience or humor after dealing with so many people every day.
 So he went to the new License center in Cartago.
 This agency is to the north of Cartago, 200 meters or so south of the Bailey Bridge, a well-known local landmark along the road to the Irazú Volcano.
 There were only two people waiting ahead of him!

-After a puzzled look by the clerk (and a quick question to her co-worker) regarding the strange ID number, the license was renewed with no problem.
+The clerk renewed the license regarding the strange ID number after a puzzled look (and a quick question to her co-worker).
 In and out in about ten minutes (and, being in the hills of Cartago, it was nice and cool)!
 So my friend is now good to go for another six years.

 A smile and a good sense of humor